Team-Burberry/Gamut/README.md

 ![gamut banner](docs/img/gamut_banner.png)

-A mobile-first social media app that shows users a feed of posts tailored to their interests based on their previous interactions with the app.
+A mobile-first social media app that shows users a feed of posts tailored to their interests based on previous interactions with the app.

 ## Contents